VAkarsh20/CS410CourseProject/server/README.md

 This folder contains the back-end service used for the Chrome extension.
 It is a relatively straightforward Flask app that exposes two endpoints:

 * `GET /movie?tconst=<some tconst>` returns information about a single movie, including its title, poster, and other metadata.
-* `GET /similar?tconst=<some tconst>&by=<some filter>` returns a list of similar movies for a given title, where the optional `by` parameter applies a constraint to the similar movies. `by` can take on the value `directorwriter` or `genre` which constrains the similar movies to be by the same director(s)/writer(s) or the same genre, respectively.
+* `GET /similar?tconst=<some tconst>` returns a set of lists of similar movies for a given title.
+The set contains a list of similar movies in general, a list of similar movies by the same director/writer, and a list of similar movies in the same genre.

 ### Setup

 Running this server requires two data files: `imdb.db` and `wikipedia.p`.
-See the [README.md](https://github.com/VAkarsh20/CS410CourseProject/blob/main/database/README.md) from the database folder, which includes download links for these files.
+See the [README.md](https://github.com/VAkarsh20/CS410CourseProject/blob/main/database/README.md) from the database folder, which includes download links for these files near the bottom.
 Place these files in the same directory as `app.py`, or specify their exact path by changing the constants at the top of `app.py`.
-Dummy versions of the above endpoints (`/dummy_movie` and `/dummy_similar`) for testing purposes are provided which don't require the database files and return static results.
-These endpoints have the same schema as the main ones.
+Dummy versions of the above endpoints (`/dummy_movie` and `/dummy_similar`) for testing purposes are provided which don't require the database files and return fixed results.
+These endpoints have the same schema as their real counterparts.

 Once the data files have been acquired, running the server is rather simple, provided Python >=3.6 is installed.